welcomegeek/welcomegeek/wiki/main_page.md

 # Welcome

 ## What is Welcome.geek?
 Welcome.geek is a wiki for OpenNIC users.
 In accordance with OpenNICs philosophy, all notes and documents are world-readable.
-Write access is restricted to participants relevant for this specific project; to provide quality content and have cross-verification by other members.

 ## Contribute to OpenNIC
 You can help our network via multiple ways, like setting up OpenNIC servers, creating websites, adding support to OpenNIC (if you are a web service administrator), editing wikis, etc.